History of Hem Sheela Model School

 The idea of building a school was instilled in Rabindra N. Roy by his father, the late Hem Chandra Roy, in 1967.
 Hemchandra Sheelabati Memorial Educational Trust was established in 1988.
 It is a non-profit organization.
 The school, which is affiliated to the C.B.S.E. in New Delhi, is governed by the trust and run by the members of the Managing Committee.
 The President of Drury University automatically becomes a Trustee (ex-officio) of the Hem Sheela Model School.

-On January 1, 1990, the groundbreaking ceremony for the Primary Section of the Hem Sheela Model School on 4 acres of family land was performed by Dr. David A. Johnson, Professor of Chemistry of Spring Arbor College in Michigan, U.S.A.
+On January 1, 1990, the groundbreaking ceremony for the Primary Section of the Hem Sheela Model School was performed by Dr. David A. Johnson, Professor of Chemistry of Spring Arbor College in Michigan, U.S.A.
 Drury University students also participated in this historic event.
-The primary school commenced on 4 acres of the parents' cultivatable land in 1995. with 350 students from Kindergarten to second and 12 teachers
+The primary school commenced on four acres of the parents' cultivatable land in 1995, with 350 students from kindergarten to second and 12 teachers.

-Nobel Laureate Dr. Johann Deisenhofer from the U.S.A., along with his wife Dr. Kirsten Fischer Lindahl, laid the foundation stone of the school complex in January 1996.
-The primary school commenced on the secondary site (20 acres) in January of 1997 by President John E. Moore of Drury University.
+Nobel Laureate Dr. Johann Deisenhofer from the United States, along with his wife Dr. Kirsten Fischer Lindahl, laid the foundation stone of the school complex in January 1996.
+The primary school commenced on the secondary site in January of 1997 by President John E. Moore of Drury University.
 He was the keynote speaker at the Founders' Day celebration.

 Dr. Michael Doyle and Mrs. Janice Doyle dedicated the middle school building, known as the Doyle Building, in January of 2000.
 Dr. Doyle also delivered a speech on the school's Founders' Day.